These concept OLEDs from LG Display are closer to reality than you think

 As one of the biggest display manufacturers in the world, LGD supplies not only LG Electronics but Sony, Vizio and many other clients.
 In addition to TV-sized and larger displays, it also makes small screens found in phones, PCs, laptops and cars.
 They wouldn't allow me to take photos or video of the small-screen stuff this year, but in years past that's where I found coolness like the 18-inch rollable OLED.

-There wasn't anything quite that cool displayed this year, but if you care about future TV tech, commercial and otherwise, there's still plenty of interesting stuff to see.
+There wasn't anything quite that mind-blowing displayed this year, but if you care about future TV tech, commercial and otherwise, there's still plenty of interesting stuff to see.
 Enjoy.